natarslan/natarslan.github.io/posts/code/miners-strike/_pitch/_Summary, Email and Pitch.md

 > In exhibitions and interviews about the 1984-85 miners’ strike, many miners talk about the heat — calling it “strike weather.”
 That phrase stayed with me. l decided to look at historical weather data from Cardiff and Sheffield — key locations deeply involved in the strike — and Waddington, an area in Lincolnshire with weather patterns closely aligned to the coalfields of Nottinghamshire and Yorkshire.
 The results don’t just match memory — they add another layer to the story of the strike.
 This piece is a short data-driven reflection on how working-class memory, place, and weather all intertwined during one of the most pivotal labour struggles in modern British history.

 > During the 1984 miners’ strike, some miners remembered the heat so clearly that they called it “strike weather.”
 That line stayed with me.
-I looked at historic weather data from Cardiff, Sheffield, and Waddington — three places connected to the strike — to see what the climate record shows.
-It turns out, their memories line up with some striking weather patterns.
+I looked at historic weather data from three strike cities Cardiff, Sheffield, and Waddington in order to see what the climate record shows.
+It turns out, their memories line up with some 'striking' weather patterns.
 This short piece weaves together climate data and collective memory, showing how the environment becomes part of how people remember struggle.

 ## Email

 **Subject:**
 Pitch: “Strike weather” – Looking at weather data during the 1984 Miners’ Strike

-Pitch: “Strike weather” – looking at 1984’s heat through data

 Hi,

-I’d like to pitch a short data feature about the 1984 miners’ strike, inspired by a phrase I heard in a recent exhibition — some miners described the intense heat that summer as “strike weather.”
+I’d like to pitch a short data feature about the 1984 miners’ strike in UK, inspired by a phrase I heard in a recent exhibition — some miners described the intense heat that summer as “strike weather.”
 That line really stuck with me.

 As a data analyst with an interest in climate, I decided to explore what the weather data from that period actually looked like.
 I focused on three locations tied to the strike — Cardiff, Sheffield, and Waddington.
 Cardiff and Sheffield are key locations deeply involved in the strike and Waddington, an area in Lincolnshire has weather patterns closely aligned to the coalfields of Nottinghamshire and Yorkshire.
 I found some clear patterns that reflect what many miners remembered.
 This isn’t about fact-checking memory, but rather adding another layer to it.